The Health and Economic Impacts of Menopause

 Menopausal women face significant economic challenges, with lost workdays, early retirement, and reduced income affecting productivity across economies.

-Sources: Menopaues Foundation Canada, Mayo Clinic, Fawcett Society, UK Department for Work and Pensions, Federal Statistical Office of Germany , U.S. Bureau of Labor Statistics, Berlin School of Eocnomics and Law, Stasticics Canada, Author’s Calculations
+Sources: Menopause Foundation of Canada, Mayo Clinic, Fawcett Society, U.K. Department for Work and Pensions, Federal Statistical Office of Germany, U.S. Bureau of Labor Statistics, Berlin School of Economics and Law, Statistics Canada, Author’s Calculations

 Governments worldwide are increasingly focusing on improving workplace policies for employees experiencing menopause, with rising pressure on employers to act.
-In the UK, the Women and Equalities Committee’s inquiry into menopause in the workplace has led to key recommendations, such as the appointment of a Government Menopause Employment Ambassador and the creation of model policies for nationwide implementation.
-While the UK government has not made menopause accreditation mandatory, over 500 companies have already committed to becoming “menopause friendly” under a voluntary accreditation scheme.
-Similarly, Menopause Foundation of Canada’s Menopause Works Here™ campaign promotes menopause-inclusive workplaces.
-In Japan, the Ministry of Health is preparing to introduce a certification to recognize businesses that actively support women’s health, including menopause-related policies.
+In the U.K., the Women and Equalities Committee’s inquiry into menopause in the workplace has led to key recommendations, such as the appointment of a Government Menopause Employment Ambassador and the creation of model policies for nationwide implementation.
+While the British government has not made menopause accreditation mandatory, over 500 companies have already committed to becoming “menopause friendly” under a voluntary accreditation scheme.
+Similarly, the Menopause Foundation of Canada’s Menopause Works Here™ campaign promotes menopause-inclusive workplaces.
+In Japan, the Ministry of Health, Labour, and Welfare is preparing to introduce a certification to recognize businesses supporting women’s health, including menopause-related policies.
 These efforts reflect a growing recognition of the silent costs associated with inadequate menopause support, as the public and private sectors work to create more inclusive and supportive environments for affected employees.
 Nevertheless, progress is slow and uneven, with the need for greater prioritization of menopause in national and sub-national health, economic, and social policies.

-Although the World Health Organization (WHO) has recognized menopause as a public health issue, international cooperation on menopause is virtually nonexistent.
-This absence of global policies around menopause is mirrored by a failure to prioritize the issue within national budgets, public health agendas, and legislative frameworks.
-While some countries, such as the UK and Japan, have taken initial steps, the overall lack of policy integration leaves many menopausal women without the support they need, undermining not only their well-being but also wider socioeconomic development
+International cooperation on menopause is extremely limited.
+Although the World Health Organization (WHO) has recognized menopause as a public health issue, it has not issued any global guidelines as of May 2025 that are specific to menopause.
+Other relevant international bodies have similarly produced little programming or thought leadership on the issue but efforts are emerging to bring greater focus on menopause.
+This absence of global policies to date around menopause is mirrored by, and contributes to, a failure to prioritize the issue within national budgets, public health agendas, and legislative frameworks.
+While some countries, such as the U.K. and Japan, have taken initial steps, the overall lack of policy integration leaves many menopausal women without the support they need, undermining not only their well-being but also wider socioeconomic development.
+While some multilateral institutions—such as the United Nations Population Fund (UNFPA), which recently published basic information on menopause and human rights—are slowly beginning to recognize the relevance of menopause to their work, much more can be done by all stakeholders to support women during this transition and to reduce the costs of inaction.

 FIGURE 3